aspiringsecurity/Water-ICM/README.md

-# Security Peer (Drone Monitor)
+# UAV Monitor

 # Summary

-Our platform solution offers an Artificial Intelligence-based object detection system that utilizes Optimism and OP ecosystem tools, IPFS, ethereum, Aptos, livepeer, Flow, and OP ecosystem powered solutions  for sorting information obtained from a variety of UAV and drone cameras deployed at monitoring spots.
+Our platform solution offers an Artificial Intelligence-based object detection system that utilizes Optimism and Optimism ecosystem tools, IPFS, ethereum, Aptos, livepeer, Flow, and OP ecosystem powered solutions  for sorting information obtained from a variety of UAV and drone cameras deployed at monitoring spots.

 Features:
 •Detection : Identifying the UAVs in the video feed using object detection.